smlab-niser/2020VIIRSIndia/VIIRS/README.md

-This folder contains normalized VIIRS data
+This folder contains VIIRS dataset and Jupyter notebooks used to obtain it